iv461/icey/icey/doc/getting_started.md

 # Getting started

-ICEY is a a new API for the Robot Operating System (ROS) 2 that uses modern asynchronous programming with Streams and async/await syntax.
-It makes the asynchronous data-flow clearly visible and simplifies application code.
-It enables fast prototyping with less boilerplate code.
+ICEY is a a new API for the Robot Operating System (ROS) 2 that incorporates modern asynchronous programming concepts such as Promises and Streams and allows to use C++20 coroutines with async/await syntax.
+This simplifies application code and makes the asynchronous data-flow clearly visible.
+This enables fast prototyping with less boilerplate code.

-It is fully compatible to the ROS 2 API, it does not reinvent anything and supports all major features: parameters, subscribers, publishers, timers, services, clients, TF pub/sub.
-It supports not only regular nodes but also lifecyle nodes with a single API.
+It is fully compatible to the ROS 2 API and allows for gradual adotoption as the `icey::Node` extends a regular ROS-NOde.
+It supports all major features of ROS: parameters, subscribers, publishers, timers, services, clients, TF.
+It supports not only regular nodes but also lifecycle nodes with a single API.

 ICEY operates smoothly together with the  `message_filters` package, and it uses it for synchronization.
-ICEY also allows for extention, demonstated by the already implemented support for `image_transport` camera subscriber/publishers.
+ICEY also allows for extension, demonstrated by the already implemented support for `image_transport` camera subscriber/publishers.

 It offers additional goodies such as:
-- Automatic bookeeping of publishers/subscribers/timers so that you do not have to do it
+- Automatic bookkeeping of publishers/subscribers/timers so that you do not have to do it
 - No callback groups needed for preventing deadlocks -- service calls are always asynchronous
 - Handle many parameters easily with a single parameter struct that is registered automatically using static reflection, so that you do not need to repeat yourself

 ICEY supports ROS 2 Humble and ROS 2 Jazzy.

-The [icey_examples](../../icey_examples) package contains over one dozen of different example nodes, demonstrating the capabilites of ICEY.
+The [icey_examples](../../icey_examples) package contains many different example nodes, demonstrating the capabilites of ICEY.

 # Install ICEY